-Hire a Next.js Developer — App Router, RSC & Production SSR
+Hire a Dedicated Next.js Developer — App Router, React Server Components, and Production-Grade SSR

 Next.js is where serious React applications live: server-side rendering, static generation, React Server Components, and a file-based routing system that eliminates infrastructure decisions for most web applications.
-Hiring a Next.js developer who understands the App Router architecture — not just the Pages Router from 2021 tutorials — is the difference between a fast site and an architecture you have to refactor in six months.
+Hiring a dedicated Next.js developer who understands the App Router architecture — not just the Pages Router from 2021 tutorials — is the difference between a fast site and an architecture you have to refactor in six months.

 50+